Wondering how much caffeine is in Coke Zero compared to other sodas?

 This means that after 5 hours of taking caffeine in, half of the amount you ingested is still flowing through your veins.

-The average person needs about 100 milligrams of caffeine to keep them awake, so an 8-ounce serving of Coke Zero may not do the trick.
+The average person needs about 100 milligrams of caffeine to stay awake, so an 8-ounce serving of Coke Zero may not be enough.

 What really keeps people awake with Coke products is its high amount of sugar.
 An 8-ounce (237 ml) serving of regular Coke carries 26 grams of sugar.